Trending News

 This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.This is a simplified summary of outside reporting.
 Hantavirus Now did not independently report the original story.
 Read the original source for full details.

-Health officials have identified at least 10 confirmed or suspected cases of Hantavirus tied to an outbreak on the M/V Hondius cruise ship.
-Updated on: May 11, 2026 / 12:01 PM EDT / CBS News Health officials around the world are monitoring a deadly Hantavirus outbreak linked to a Dutch-flagged cruise ship.
+Health officials have identified at least 11 confirmed or suspected cases of Hantavirus tied to an outbreak on the M/V Hondius cruise ship.
+Updated on: May 13, 2026 / 8:39 PM EDT / CBS News Health officials around the world are monitoring a deadly Hantavirus outbreak linked to a Dutch-flagged cruise ship.
 The strain identified in the outbreak on the M/V Hondius cruise ship is called the Andes virus, which is the only known Hantavirus strain to spread person to person.
-So far, there are at least 10 confirmed or suspected cases connected to the ship, including three deaths.
-However, he is now believed to be the first Hantavirus case on the ship.
+So far, there are at least 11 confirmed or suspected cases connected to the ship, including three deaths.

 Hantaviruses are a family of rare viruses usually passed to humans through contact with contaminated rodent waste or saliva.
 Because his symptoms were similar to those of other respiratory diseases, Hantavirus was not suspected at the time of his death, and no samples were taken, Tedros said.
-The country's health minister later told France Inter radio the woman tested positive for Hantavirus and her condition had deteriorated.
+France's prime minister previously said that one citizen began showing symptoms of Hantavirus during a repatriation flight.
 The man's wife, who was with him on the cruise, had not shown any symptoms, but was self-isolating as a precaution, the Swiss public health agency said.
-Transmission occurs through prolonged close contact, health officials say.

 Source reference